 - While that’s cooling measure out your flour into a large bowl and add the salt and the spices.

-- Once your milk mixture is just warm to the touch stir in the yeast and the pumpkin and pour into the flour and spice mix.
+- Once your milk mixture is just warm to the touch stir in the yeast and the pumpkin and pour it into the flour and spice mix.

 - Mix everything together until all the flour is mixed in.
 You may need to get your hands in to get everything fully combined.
 You want your dough to be a little sticky still but not overly wet.